holtjma/msbwt-is/README.md

 ## Using the BWT output
 MSBWT-IS outputs the BWT in an uncompressed numpy format that is recognized by the [*msbwt*](https://github.com/holtjma/msbwt) python package.
 Once built, we recommend visiting the [*msbwt* wiki pages](https://github.com/holtjma/msbwt/wiki) for information on compressing or querying the BWT.

+## References
+Holt, James Matthew. *Using the multi-string Burrows Wheeler Transform for high-throughput sequence analysis.* Diss.
+The University of North Carolina at Chapel Hill, 2016.